pct/4press/README.md

 ###Could not use on current stage

 ###NOTICE
-rss.xml will read from `data/info`, please make this file be always correct.
+rss, posts, and others will read from `data/info`, please make this file be always correct(especially the `file` attribute path).

 ###Features